actionsflow/actionsflow/docs/concepts.md

     }
 ```

-Then, Actionsflow will call [act](https://github.com/nektos/act)(a tool for running GitHub Actions locally) to run the built workflow file jobs.
+Then, Actionsflow will call [act](https://github.com/nektos/act) (a tool for running GitHub Actions locally) to run the jobs in the workflow file.

 ## `repository_dispatch` Run

-Github provides a [`repository_dispatch`](https://docs.github.com/en/actions/reference/events-that-trigger-workflows#repository_dispatch) event for the outside service to trigger a Github actions workflow run.
+Github provides a [`repository_dispatch`](https://docs.github.com/en/actions/reference/events-that-trigger-workflows#repository_dispatch) event for an outside service to trigger a Github actions workflow run.

-Actionsflow use it to support standard webhook request.
+Actionsflow uses it to support standard webhook requests.

-We made the [webhook2github project](https://github.com/actionsflow/webhook2github) to do this.
+To do this, we created the [webhook2github project](https://github.com/actionsflow/webhook2github).

 This API will forward the following original webhook request: